GoogleCloudPlatform/gcsfuse/docs/semantics.md

 ## Unsupported objects

-**Problem**: GCS supports creating objects having name or prefix such as `A//B` (in fact object `A//B` can even co-exist with another object `A/B` in the same GCS bucket).
-Such objects cannot be represented in a gcsfuse-mounted filesystem, because linux filesystem does not support directory named `/`.
+**Problem**: GCS supports creating objects having names or prefixes such as `A//B` (in fact object `A//B` can even co-exist with object `A/B` in the same GCS bucket).
+Such objects cannot be represented in a gcsfuse-mounted filesystem, because linux filesystem does not support directories named `/`.
 This causes either an `input/output error` or unexpected behavior on listing the directory entries of `A` (i.e. `ls A`) in a gcsfuse-mounted file-system.
-Because of the this issue, even objects having name or prefix `A/C` (which are perfectly supported by linux filesystem) cannot be listed by gcsfuse by `ls A`.
+Because of this issue, even objects having name or prefix `A/C` (which are perfectly supported by linux filesystem) cannot be listed by gcsfuse by `ls A`.

-**Workaround**: To be able to access objects having name or prefix `A/C` in a gcsfuse-mounted directory, you should either delete or move/rename all objects having prefix `A//B` (preferably to prefix `A/B` for smooth transition in a gcsfuse mount).
-A gsutil command like `gsutil -m mv -r gs://<bucket>/A//* gs://<bucket>/A/` should suffice.
+**Workaround**: To access objects having name or prefix `A/C` in a gcsfuse-mounted directory, you should either move (preferably to prefix `A/B` if there is no other such object/prefix) or delete (NOT recommended as it causes irreversible data-loss), all objects having name or prefix `A//B`.

+For move, A gsutil mv command like `gsutil -m mv -r gs://<bucket>/A//* gs://<bucket>/A/` should suffice.

+For deletion, A gsutil mv command like `gsutil -m rm -r gs://<bucket>/A//*` should suffice.

+**Notes**:
-**Note**: The name `A//B` has only been taken as an example.
-In general, any object name or prefix which is not a valid linux file/directory name would pose the same problem in a gcsfuse-mounted filesystem.
+1. The name `A//B` has only been taken as an example.
+In general, any GCS object name or prefix which has a `//` in it, or starts with `/` is not supported in gcsfuse.
+1. The effects of the above workaround appear on an existing gcsfuse mount only on re-mounting.